Integer factorization: Current state of the art

-Among the b-bit numbers, the most difficult to factor in practice using existing algorithms are those that are products of two primes of similar size.
+Among the b-bit numbers, the most difficult to factor in practice using existing algorithms are those semiprimes whose factors are of similar size.
 For this reason, these are the integers used in cryptographic applications.

+In 2019, a 240-digit (795-bit) number (RSA-240) was factored by a team of researchers including Paul Zimmermann, utilizing approximately 900 core-years of computing power.
+These researchers estimated that a 1024-bit RSA modulus would take about 500 times as long.

 The largest such semiprime yet factored was RSA-250, an 829-bit number with 250 decimal digits, in February 2020.
 The total computation time was roughly 2700 core-years of computing using Intel Xeon Gold 6130 at 2.1 GHz.
 Like all recent factorization records, this factorization was completed with a highly optimized implementation of the general number field sieve run on hundreds of machines.